Extension Points

 Implementation Notes

-drop_table_for_copy()should be idempotent.
-ETL calls it before clearing copy-scoped store state, so implementations can still use the supplied schema and existing destination metadata to locate the old object.- Other operations should be idempotent when possible (ETL may retry on failure)
+Section titled “Implementation Notes”drop_table_for_copy()should be idempotent.
+ETL calls it before clearing copy-scoped store state, so implementations can still use the supplied schema and existing destination metadata to locate the old object.write_table_rows()is called even for empty source tables so destinations can create or prepare initial destination state before streaming begins.write_table_rows()andwrite_events()must tolerate duplicate delivery because ETL may retry or replay after failure.- Handle concurrent calls safely, especially from parallel table sync workers.

 - All three write-like methods use async results, but ETL waits differently.

-drop_table_for_copy()waits immediately before copy-scoped store cleanup.write_table_rows()also waits immediately, requesting the next batch only after the current one finishes for that copy partition.write_events()is the method where ETL can keep processing while the destination finishes the current batch.
+drop_table_for_copy()waits immediately before copy-scoped store cleanup.write_table_rows()also waits immediately, requesting the next batch only after the current one finishes for that copy partition.write_events()is the method where ETL can keep processing other work while the destination finishes the current batch; ETL still waits for that batch's async result before handing the destination the next streaming batch.

 See Event Types for details on the events received by write_events().